Reviewed by Erica Irish, DVM

 5. Hypersensitivity Disorders

-Hypersensitivity disorders are, essentially, allergic reactions to things like food.
-While the medication can help ease the symptoms associated with an allergy (food allergies, itchy skin, etc.) the ultimate goal should be to narrow down and eliminate the cause of the allergy.
+Food, environmental, and contact allergies fall under the hypersensitivity umbrella.
+While the medication can help ease the symptoms associated with an allergy, (food allergies, itchy skin, etc.) the goal should be to narrow down and eliminate the cause of the allergy.

 Small dogs that can fit into a carrier that fits under the seat in front of you are usually allowed with you.